- OCD subtypes

 In recent years, we’ve learned that the changing hormones that many pregnant people and new parents experience can bring on a variety of different anxiety disorders that can impact early parenthood.
 You might have heard of postpartum depression or postpartum psychosis, as these conditions are fairly common and often portrayed in the media.
 However, postpartum obsessive-compulsive disorder (postpartum OCD) isn’t as regularly in the spotlight.

 Like other postpartum disorders, postpartum OCD can greatly impact the health and wellness of new parents and can affect the bond they develop with their baby.
-Though early research suggests that the condition can be fairly rare, affecting somewhere between 3% and 5% of childbearing women, those with OCD who have given birth have commonly cited pregnancy and childbirth as “triggers” of OCD onset.
+The condition can affect many new moms.
+Those with OCD who have given birth have commonly cited pregnancy and childbirth as “triggers” of OCD onset.
 That’s why it’s so important to understand the signs and symptoms of postpartum OCD and be able to identify when a new parent may need additional help or support.

 Think you’re living with Postpartum OCD?Take our quiz to find out